Ginger water is an amazing beverage that can help to improve your overall health. Keep reading to find out how you can make ginger water at home!

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-But before we get into the health benefits and why I love it so much, please keep in mind this is not health advice.
+But before we get into the health benefits and why I love it so much, please remember that this is not medical advice.
 I am simply sharing why I love ginger water and how you can make it at home if you want to give it a try.